mwien/CliquePicking/README.md

 </p>

-## Compute number of Markov equivalence classes
+## Compute number of Markov equivalent DAGs

-1. Load a graph G (the parameter true is used because the graph is undirected, remove this for partially directed graphs).
+1. Load a graph G (usually this should be a CPDAG).
+The parameter true is used because the graph is undirected, remove this for partially directed graphs.
     ```julia
     julia> G = readgraph("example.in", true)
     {6, 22} directed simple Int64 graph